docker/awesome-compose/gitea-postgres/README.md

     ...
 ```

-When deploying this setup, docker-compose maps the nextcloud container port 3000 to
+When deploying this setup, docker-compose maps the gitea container port 3000 to
 the same port of the host as specified in the compose file.

 ## Deploy with docker-compose